KSChervenkov19/history-project-2022/README.md

 ## About❓

-Our project contains **Cisco-style command line interface about Bulgaria's most significant battles.**
+Our project contains a program with **Cisco-style command line interface about Bulgaria's most significant battles.**

 ## Used for creation🔧

 * *Visual studio* - for the code

-* *Visual studio code* - for sorting the code and creating README
+* *Visual studio code* - for sorting the code and creating the README

-* *Git hub* - commiting the project ad sharing it
+* *GitHub* - for commiting the project and sharing it

-* *Photoshop* - for creating logo and images
+* *Photoshop* - for creating the logo

-* *Word and PowerPoint* - for creating documentation and presentation
+* *Word and PowerPoint* - for creating the documentation and presentation

 * *ArcGis* - for creating the maps

-* *Discord* - comunication
+* *Teams* - for comunication

 ## Team👋